-We assume here a nearly full-sky observation, which has produced a set of multifrequency maps of 70% of the entire sky suitable for cosmological component separation.
-The frequency bands and their assumed resolutions and sensitivities are all listed in Table II and have been selected following loosely the example of a contemporary satellite mission concept [26].
+We assume here a nearly full-sky observation, which have produced a set of multi-frequency maps of 70% of the entire sky suitable for cosmological component separation.
+The frequency bands, their assumed resolutions and sensitivites are all listed in Table II and have been selected following loosely the example of a contemporary satellite mission concept, [30].
 Top-hat band passes are used throughout with their widths set to 30% of the central frequency for each band.
-We assume the duration of the observation to be 3 years, the noise to be white in the map domain, with the homogeneous sky coverage, and no correlation between the maps at different frequencies included.
-In the following analyses we always include harmonic modes with l ranging from 2 to 500, with the high-end cutoff set by the assumed resolutions.
-We emphasize that our goal here is to demonstrate and validate the proposed method and not to provide a performance evaluation of any specific instrument, which is left to future work.
+We assume the duration of the observation to be 3 years, the noise to be white in map domain, with the homogeneous sky coverage, and no correlation between the maps at different frequencies included.
+In the following analyses we always include harmonic modes with l ranging from 2 to 500, with the high-end cut-off set by the assumed resolutions.
+We emphasize that our goal here is to demonstrate and validate the proposed method and not to provide a performance evaluation of any specific instrument, what is left to the future work.